FAQs about Mathematics/English Language for Academic Studies (Math/ELAS)

 - In the summer, from July to August: this program is called Summer Intensive English Language for Academic Studies (IELAS) program; it is an 8-week intensive English language enrichment program.

-Note: Summer IELAS requires a separate application process.
+Note: Summer IELAS requires a separate application and fees process directly through to Conestoga College.

 What courses would I take?